‘Vet tech’ degree to target emerging skills gap

-The University of Adelaide will introduce a new degree program to fill an emerging niche in the animal and veterinary sciences industry.
+The University of Adelaide has introduced a new degree program to address an emerging niche in the animal and veterinary sciences industry.

-The three-year Bachelor of Veterinary Technology at the University’s Roseworthy campus will train ‘paraveterinary’ health care specialists.
+The three-year Bachelor of Veterinary Technology at the University’s Roseworthy campus will train allied veterinary professionals.

-Graduates will be trained in advanced technologies used in animal health; in high-level veterinary care including the critical care of acute patients; in practical skills in caring for all kinds of animals; and in comprehensive understanding of animal diseases.
+Graduates will be educated in the latest techniques used in animal health and welfare; in high-level veterinary care including emergency and critical care; a comprehensive understanding of animal diseases and disease processes; and develop practical skills in caring for all kinds of animals.

-The program is expected to lead to careers in allied fields such as veterinary practice management, biosecurity, animal health pharmaceuticals and research.
+The program is expected to lead to careers in general veterinary practice, specialty practice, and allied fields such as veterinary practice management, biosecurity, animal health pharmaceuticals and nutrition, research and government agencies.

-“Veterinary technologists are highly trained and skilled specialists that can support registered veterinarians in areas like monitoring anaesthesia, diagnostic imaging, performance monitoring and critical care after complex surgical procedures,” says Professor Wayne Hein, Head of the School of Animal and Veterinary Sciences and Dean of Roseworthy campus.
+“Veterinary technologists are highly trained and skilled allied veterinary professionals that can support registered veterinarians in areas like monitoring anaesthesia, diagnostic imaging, performance monitoring and critical care after complex surgical procedures,” says Professor Wayne Hein, Head of the School of Animal and Veterinary Sciences and Dean of Roseworthy campus.

 “In a veterinary practice, for example, their role would sit between the registered veterinarian and the veterinary nurse.